Ricoh GR vs Samsung NX1

 It is notable that the NX1 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the GR does not offer wifi capability.
+In contrast, the GR does not provide wifi capability.

 Both the GR and the NX1 have been discontinued, but can regularly be found used on eBay.
 The GR was replaced by the Ricoh GR II, while the NX1 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Ricoh and Samsung websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Ricoh GR or the Samsung NX1 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Ricoh GR: